pawel2000pl/docker_with_php/Readme.md

 * `protected` - content available only from `localhost` - it might be useful with `cron` scripts;
 * `private` - content unavailable by nginx.

+## Cron

+Cron is preinstalled in a container.
+The crontab file is in `deploy/crontab`.
+Modify the file to see the changes.